 Pieces CANNOT be from previous juries or class work.

 Theatre department faculty will judge juries, based upon preparation, creativity, professionalism and the following guidelines.

 This jury will determine students’ ability to continue to participate in the department.
 Participation is a determining factor in assessing eligibility for scholarships.
 If a student fails the jury, the department determines the appropriate course of action, within a week of the jury date.

-If you are a MAJOR, with a focus in PERFORMING, you MUST:
+If you are a PRODUCTION MAJOR, you MUST:

 - All students graduating with a Theatre concentration must have knowledge of the following: